myfriendtae/global-population-analysis/README.md

 ### Storing Data
 By disabling load, it creates larger free memory space, so I have disabled all tables apart from the Population-Combined, DIM and FACT tables.

+## Data modeling
+I could connect three data tables: two DIM tables and one FACT table as shown in the picture.
+There are three aspects to consider when establishing the relationship between tables.
+They are cardinarlity, cross filter direction and active properties.

+I can also use the embedded languages like M-Lanaguage and DAX-Language to add new columns.
+The project has a limited use of those languages, but I created the 'Calendar' table, and added columes using the 'calendar' function written in DAX-Language.